Asked & Answered: Top 10 Summer Questions

 5) Where can I go to see a bear?

-Located just twenty minutes North of Squamish you can embark on a waterfall and bear viewing tour with West Coast Wonders, available daily through spring and early summer.
-Bear sightings are guaranteed, or you can try again on another day for free!
+Seeing a bear is never guaranteed in Squamish, they are wild animals after all.
 While exploring on your own please remember we want to preserve the bear population in Squamish, and the best way to do that is not to disturb the bears.
 We encourage people to stop by the Squamish Adventure Centre to have a look at our bear exhibit and read up on bear safety.
-Be bear aware on the trails and do not approach (or take a selfie with) a bear, but rather back away slowly and report sightings to 1-877-952-7277.
+Be bear aware on the trails and do not approach (or take a selfie with) a bear, but rather back away slowly.
+Bears deserve our respect and some space.
+If you are desperately keen to see a bear, there are some excellent bear viewing tours available through our friends at Tourism Whistler

 6) What was that waterfall I drove past on the highway?